 Baba Yaga had just that hour eaten a full meal of six sheep and a hare, so instead of seizing the girl to eat her she laughed a laugh that shredded the air, and raised a bone finger.
 “If you wish another fortune,” she crowed, “then you may share mine.”

-n that instant the girl was cursed, and though she ran from that place back to her home, from that day her life was altered, and at the mere sight of her former companions knew she was no longer as they were.
-For when she opened her mouth to speak or smile her teeth were made of metal, this being the curse Baba Yaga had set upon her—that the girl’s beautiful face be forever marred by metal teeth such as those that gnashed in Baba Yaga’s own mouth. here were other changes that had happened in the girl, although these could not be seen.
+In that instant the girl was cursed, and though she ran from that place back to her home, from that day her life was altered, and at the mere sight of her, former companions knew she was no longer as they were.
+For when she opened her mouth to speak or smile her teeth were made of metal, this being the curse Baba Yaga had set upon her—that the girl’s beautiful face be forever marred by metal teeth such as those that gnashed in Baba Yaga’s own mouth.
+And there were other changes as well that had happened in the girl, although these could not be seen.
 All felt there was something unnatural now in her, and even her family faltered when defending her against the talk of society.
 A great shame seized the girl so that she wished to hide, but she defied it and went proudly abroad in the streets of her town as had been her custom, for in her heart this girl knew she’d done nothing but follow the path life had laid for her.
 Yet all doors were now closed against her, and when she had grown enough to set out on her own she had moved to a new village where none knew her, and she had taken work as a governess.
 Because she did not smile none saw her teeth, and because the children both loved and obeyed her, the presence of her forbidding countenance soon became a mark of distinction among the best families.

-ow she stood once again opposite the hag Baba Yaga, no longer a girl but a grown woman, and the hag did not recognize her.
+Now she stood once again opposite the hag Baba Yaga, no longer a girl but a grown woman, and the hag did not recognize her.

 “The children’s fortunes?” said the governess in a quiet voice.